isyt729/DataBaseDesignSample/README.md

 ## Association
 ### Usres
-- has_many :messages
+- has_many :Messages
 - belongs_to :Users_Groups

 ### Groups
-- has_many :messages
+- has_many :Messages
 - belongs_to :Users_Groups

 ### Users_Groups
-- has_many :users
+- has_many :Users
-- has_many :groups
+- has_many :Groups

 ### Messages
-- belongs_to :users
+- belongs_to :Users
-- belongs_to :groups
+- belongs_to :Groups